 Learn about technology advancement through the research of our future leaders, hear updates on a pair of current FQC projects and listen to the winning Phoenix Challenge College Competition team detail their results.

-Hear about color accuracy of eco-friendly inks on biodegradable paperboard packaging, from the second-place recipient of the 2019 FFTA Rossini North America Flexographic Research Scholarship recipient
+Hear about color accuracy of eco-friendly inks on biodegradable paperboard packaging, from a recipient of the 2019 FFTA Rossini North America Flexographic Research Scholarship

 Explore color consistency of Clemson orange, from the 2019 Gary Hilliard FQC Scholarship recipient